 French Investment Bonds

-A couple of investment bond providers have issued “French compliant” investment bonds.
-The two most widely used products for French residents are from Old Mutual International who offer the French Collective Bond which has access to nearly 1000 funds and the Prudential International who have the International Prudence Bond (France) which offers access to 10 internal funds.
-Both of these investment bonds are domiciled in Dublin but Old Mutual International also offer an offshore investment bond based in the Isle of Man.
-You would not become liable for Irish tax unless you became resident in Ireland with a bond based in Dublin.
-Similarly you would not become liable for Isle of Man taxes unless you became fiscally resident there and your bond was established on the Isle of Man.
+It is possible to invest in a “French compliant” investment bond.
+Prudential International have the International Prudence Bond (France) which offers access to 10 internal funds.
 For an up to date list of available funds which you can access through one of the bespoke investment bonds compliant with the French qualifying taxation rules please feel free to contact us and we will be happy to send you an up to date list.

 If you were not resident in France before taking out the investment bond but become French resident later it is essential you tell us so we can review the funds held within your investment bond to ensure compliance.